DeltaEcho192/dotfiles/README.md

 It uses stow to symlink the directory and files to the original location while being able to manage the dotfiles efficiently.
 For reference a video [Dotfiles Stow](https://www.youtube.com/watch?v=y6XCebnB9gs)

+## Usage
+To use the repo clone the repo into the `$HOME` directory then enter the directory and execute the command `stow --adopt .`.
+This will create all the required simlinks in the parent directory allowing for easy transfer and setup of configs.

 ## Mac Version
 The main branch contains the dotfiles for my personal MacOS setup and is slightly different to my linux setup.